Canadian Carbon Prices & Rebates (Updated 2021)

 Click here to see a full list of the federal output-based standards.

-The federal baseline and credit system currently applies in Manitoba, Nunavut, Prince Edward Island, the Yukon Territory, and partially in Saskatchewan.
+The federal baseline and credit system currently applies in Manitoba, Nunavut, Prince Edward Island, the Yukon Territory.

 Alberta